hartmannsyg/blog/source/_posts/2023/09-21-seccon-quals.md

 }
 ```

-Using this function, you can the entire flag string.
+Finally, you can get the entire flag string using this function.

-As another solution, you can use `/proc/1/environ` instead of `file!()`.
+As another solution, you can also use `/proc/1/environ` instead of `file!()`.

 ### Solver